lbussy/brew-bubbles/docs/installation/index.rst

 Flashing the firmware may be done from many platforms with a variety of tools.
 The following are some methods that have I have tested.
 Other methods may work; however, I have no experience with them.

 Important Note:
     The ESP8266 has a memory section which is not erased or written over by flashing firmware.
-If you have previously used your controller for any other tasks, I recommend that you erase the flash memory before you begin.
+If you have previously used your controller for any other tasks, I recommend that you wipe the flash memory before you begin.
 The method to do that differs by the tool used, and more information follows in the sections below.

 **Before proceeding, connect your controller via the USB port to your workstation.**